 Reusing an old window or two to create a coffee or side table is both decorative AND functional.
 Whether the window is simply used as a tabletop or hinges are used to allow it to open and close, it looks great.
 What an inventive way to create unique storage in your home!
 While this project does take a bit of know-how and elbow grease, as with the greenhouse, it’s oh so worth it.
 Maryann at Domestically Speaking has a wonderful post titled, “For the Love of Old Windows,” where she’s shared transformations of old windows into headboards, shadowboxes, and our favorite… a coffee table!
 For more tutorials on similar projects, visit Pinterest!

 5. Don’t forget the shutters!

 Shutters are replaced more often than windows… but they’re no less worthy of being upcycled!
-Old shutters don’t deserve a trip to the dump, they’re great sturdy pieces of wood that can be transformed into really… anything!
-Pinterest lists a number of projects ranging from easy to difficult, straight decorative to fully functional pieces of furniture for your home or garden.
-Our favorite comes from a blog called The Cottage Market who repurposed large shutters to grow succulents out of.
-What a beautiful use for an otherwise mundane piece of wood.
-Succulents need little soil, water, sun or even room to prosper… so filling a set of shutters with these unique plants is an easy project that will create a gorgeous decorative backdrop to any patio!
+Old shutters don’t deserve a trip to the dump; they’re great sturdy pieces of wood that can be transformed into really… anything!
+Pinterest lists several projects ranging from easy to difficult, straight decorative to fully functional pieces of furniture for your home or garden.
+Our favorite comes from a blog called The Cottage Market, who repurposed large shutters to grow succulents out of What a beautiful use for an otherwise mundane piece of wood.
+Succulents need little soil, water, sun, or even room to prosper… so filling a set of shutters with these unique plants is an easy project that will create a gorgeous decorative backdrop to any patio!